microsoft/Win2D/samples/XamlIslandSample/README.md

 	Adding a simple project reference to winrt.dll.uap fails with `error NETSDK1007: Cannot find project info for 'winrt\lib\winrt.lib.uap.vcxproj'.
 This can indicate a missing project reference.` So I added a assembly reference with hint path to Microsoft.Graphics.Canvas.winmd

 ##### XamlIslandSample.Package (Windows Application Package)
+Loading C++ WinRT components like Win2D into managed processes only works with APPX package
 - Reference XamlIslandSample.Desktop project
 - Add C++ Runtime packages to Package.appxmanifest